Simple homotopy theory for Fukaya categories: Introduction

 \subsection{Acknowledgements}

 First and foremost, I would like to thank my advisor Paul Seidel for his continued support and guidance throughout this project.
 I am especially grateful to Zihong Chen and Thomas Massoni for many helpful discussions.
 I would also like to thank Mohammed Abouzaid, Shaoyun Bai, Kenny Blakey, Thomas Kragh, Jae Hee Lee, Gheehyun Nahm, Noah Porcelli, and Jonathan Zung for helpful comments and discussions at different stages of this project.
+I would also like to thank the anonymous referee for helpful feedback.
 This work was partially supported by an MIT Peterson Fellowship award.